Amy Elik: Issues

 Elik supports gun rights.
 She opposes abortion.

 Electoral history

 Personal life

-Elik currently resides in Fosterburg, Illinois with her husband Don and her two children, Caroline and Adam.
+Elik currently resides in Fosterburg, Illinois with her husband Don and her two children.
 She and Don have been married since 1997.
 She and her family are a member of St. Mary's Parish and attend St. Mary's Catholic Church in Alton, Illinois.

+Her nephew, John Elik, was identified in 2024 as "Ivan the Troll," a co-designer and advocate for the open-source semiautomatic firearm FGC-9, by the New York Times and local media.